 Trademarks and other intellectual property of the Company are protected and not to be replicated or reproduced.

-The Company is registered with the Information Commissioner's Office and treats all information supplied by customers as confidential and will only pass on such information as is required to fulfil the obligations set out in this contract.
+The Company is registered with the Information Commissioner's Office and treats all information supplied by customers as confidential and will only pass on such information as is required to fulfil the obligations set out in this contract and Law.

 The Company is registered with the Financial Conduct Authority and may introduce you to third party finance providers if this is your preferred option of payment.